Arlen22/TiddlyServer/README.md

 Upgrading is simple.
 Just follow the installation instructions as usual, then copy your `settings.json` file from your old installation to your new one.
 If upgrading from 2.0.x to 2.1.x, just use the `example-settings.json` file as your starting point and copy the tree over from your old settings file.

-## FAQ

-If these do not answer your question, feel free to open an issue or ask on the TiddlyWiki Google Group.

-### TiddlyServer throws a Syntax Error on start up

-The minimum Node version required is

-TiddlyServer 2.0: Node v6
-TiddlyServer 2.1: Node v8

 ## Questions or Comments?

 - Feature requests!
 If you have a feature you would like to see, open an issue and I will see what I can do.
 I see many possibilities with this app, and your requests will show me where to focus next.

 - If you see a bug, please open an issue describing what is going on and I will try to answer it.
 Including the console output from the server is very useful to me.
 The browser console or network request log may contain clues as well.